Colonoscopy in Ogden & Salt Lake City, Utah

-Colonoscopy is a diagnostic procedure performed to examine the inner lining of the colon, also known as the large intestine, and the rectum.
-The colonoscopy procedure can aid in determining the cause of changes in bowel activity, abdominal pain and rectal bleeding, as well as detect early possible signs of cancer, such as colon polyps.
+Colonoscopy is a diagnostic procedure performed at Ogden Gastro serving Ogden and Salt Lake City, Utah, to examine the inner lining of the colon, also known as the large intestine, and the rectum.
+The colonoscopy procedure can aid in determining the cause of changes in bowel activity, abdominal pain, and rectal bleeding, as well as detect early possible signs of cancer, such as colon polyps.

 A colonoscopy procedure is performed with a tool called a colonoscope, which has a small camera attached to a flexible tube that can reach the entire length of the colon.
 During a colonoscopy, tissue samples may be collected for a biopsy, and abnormal growths may be removed.